trizen/sidef/TUTORIAL.md

 say array
 ```

-If you're familiar with Perl, you already know about autovivification.
-It's the feature responsible for the dynamic creation of data structures.
+If you're familiar with Perl, you're likely familiar with autovivification, the functionality responsible for dynamically creating data structures.

 ## Array filtering